Chase big trout on area reservoirs from April through June and big carp in late summer—if you've got a wild streak

 Montana Power Boat Fishing Trips: Where and When?

-We offer power boat trips on several area reservoirs within 90 minutes of Livingston.
+We offer power boat trips on about ten reservoirs within 90 minutes of Livingston.
 We’re also exploring some new multi-day destinations further away, including areas that offer excellent bass and pike fishing as well as trout.

-Power boat trips are available from April through Thanksgiving, but are most important in May and June when lakes can be at their best but most area rivers are too muddy.
+Power boat trips are available from late March or early April through Thanksgiving, but are most important in May and June when lakes are at their best but most area rivers are too muddy.

 Montana Power Boat Fishing Trips: The Fishing

 Most fishing on Montana power boat fishing trips is subsurface.
 On area lakes, we typically use leeches, mayfly nymphs, and chironomids.
 Dry fly fishing is possible but never guaranteed.
-The best dry fly fishing opportunities occur on reservoirs in early June.
+The best dry fly fishing opportunities occur on most reservoirs in early June.
+Ennis Lake produces on dries into July.
 At other times, any dry fly fishing will be a pleasant shock.